Analyzing Hertz Global (OTCMKTS:HTZGQ) & HyreCar (NASDAQ:HYRE)

 |3.00

-HyreCar has a consensus target price of $17.67, suggesting a potential upside of 1.59%.
-Given HyreCar’s higher possible upside, analysts clearly believe HyreCar is more favorable than Hertz Global.
+HyreCar has a consensus price target of $19.50, suggesting a potential upside of 18.47%.
+Given HyreCar’s higher probable upside, analysts clearly believe HyreCar is more favorable than Hertz Global.

 Summary